Art is the Answer

 For me, power is created by eating good meat and getting good sleep.
 My simple and practical suggestion is to go to the Costco near you and pick up their lamb leg.
 It’s five dollars per pound and one lamb leg is certainly more than enough to satiate your body for one meal per day.
 I use a slow cooker and simply throw it in with water and salts and call it a day.
 I let it sit for eight hours and when I come home, it’s ready and juicy and tender and waiting for me.

-Coffee is critical, and I find that espresso to be the best way to start the day.
+Coffee is critical, and I find that espresso is the best way to start the day.

-When I wake up in the morning, I slam as many espresso as I feel like, drink a lot of water, hit the shower, gym, and go right outside for my nature walk.
+When I wake up in the morning, I slam as many espressos as I feel like, drink a lot of water, hit the shower, gym, and go right outside for my nature walk.

 Kendama Meditation